Castra: Etymology

 Castrum appears in Oscan and Umbrian, two other Italic languages, suggesting an origin at least as old as Proto-Italic.
 Julius Pokorny traces a probable derivation from *k̂es-, 'cut', in *k̂es-tro-m, 'cutting tool'.
 These Italic reflexes based on *kastrom include Oscan castrous (genitive case) and Umbrian castruo, kastruvuf (accusative case).
 They have the same meaning, says Pokorny, as Latin fundus, 'estate', 'tract of land', referring to a prepared or cultivated tract, such as a farm enclosed by a fence or wall.
 Cornelius Nepos uses Latin castrum in that sense: when Alcibiades deserts to the Persians, Pharnabazus gives him an estate (castrum) worth 500 talents in tax revenues.
 This is a change of meaning from the reflexes in other languages, which still mean some sort of knife, axe, or spear.
 Pokorny explains it as "a camp, as a cut-off piece of land".

 If this is the civilian interpretation, the military version must be "military reservation", a piece of land cut off from the common land around it and modified for military use.
 All castra must be defended by works, often no more than a stockade, for which the soldiers carried stakes, and a ditch.
 The castra could be prepared under attack within a hollow square or behind a battle line.
 Considering that the earliest military shelters were tents made of hide or cloth, and all but the most permanent bases housed the men in tents placed in quadrangles and separated by numbered streets, one castrum may well have acquired the connotation of tent.
-(Note: Many uncited Latin dictionaries, make this suggestion.)
+(Note: Many uncited Latin dictionaries make this suggestion.)

 Linguistic development

-A lidar view of Cawthorn camp and forts in North Yorkshire.
+A lidar view of Cawthorne Camp and forts in North Yorkshire.

 The commonest Latin syntagmata (here phrases) for the term castra are: